Format-D/FormatD.Mailer.QueueAdaptor/README.md

 ----------

-This Package is just a proof of concept and needs a patch for `neos/swiftmailer` to work (contained in this packageand applied automatically by `cweagans/composer-patches`).
+This Package is just a proof of concept and needs a patch for `neos/swiftmailer` to work (contained in this package and applied automatically by `cweagans/composer-patches`).
 The patch is neccessary because the Message object of `neos/swiftmailer` cannot be serialized.
 The patch changes the implementation from inheritance to a decorator pattern.